 Pete Buttigieg officially announces presidential campaign

-On Sunday, South Bend Mayor Pete Buttigieg — the fastest-rising Democratic candidate in the large and growing field of presidential hopefuls — officially announced his presidential campaign, exiting the lengthy exploratory portion of his 2020 bid at an event inside the once bustling Studebaker plant that, when hollowed out after the company left in 1963, was a tangible symbol of his hometown’s march toward decay.
+South Bend Mayor Pete Buttigieg officially launched his presidential campaign on Sunday, formally vaulting the Midwestern Democrat who was largely unknown over a month ago into the large — and growing — field of Democrats vying to take on President Donald Trump in 2020.

+Buttigieg cast his candidacy as a direct rebuttal to Trump’s campaign — including his slogan “Make America Great Again” — and highlighted his belief that the country needs both a generational change and an entirely different political figure to lead the country past Trump.
+Buttigieg’s argument is that he, a gay, veteran mayor from the Midwest, is just that kind of different politician.

 “My name is Pete Buttigieg.
-They call me Mayor Pete,” Buttigieg told a cheering crowd.
+They call me Mayor Pete,” Buttigieg said to cheers.
 “I am a proud son of South Bend, Indiana.
 And I am running for President of the United States.”

-Just more than a month ago, Buttigieg was a largely unknown Midwestern Democrat who decided to run for President.
+He said: “I recognize the audacity of doing this as a Midwestern millennial mayor.
+More than a little bold—at age 37—to seek the highest office in the land. … But we live in a moment that compels us each to act.”

+The South Bend mayor is the fastest-rising Democratic candidate in the crowded presidential field and his decision to exit the lengthy exploratory portion of his 2020 bid comes at a time when a series of polls have shown Buttigieg to be firmly among candidates like Sens.
+Kamala Harris, Elizabeth Warren and Cory Booker, a far cry from when he was receiving less than 1% of support in some polls months ago.

+Buttigieg addressed a few hundred people in the event’s outdoor and fully uncovered overflow area.

+“I am impressed by the people standing inside,” he said, the rain hitting his uncovered head.
+“I am moved by the people standing outside because this is what the beginning of a new American spring looks like.”

-It has been a whirlwind few weeks for Buttigieg: The mayor has crisscrossed the country looking to seize on the boost he received from a well-reviewed CNN town hallin early March, hopscotching between early nominating states and a string of fundraisers in Democratic strongholds like San Francisco, Chicago and New York.
-The uptick in interest among Democratic heavyweights has followed a similar uptick in polls, where Buttigieg has gone from receiving less than 1% of support to solidly standing among candidates like Sens.
-Kamala Harris, Elizabeth Warren and Cory Booker.
+It has been a whirlwind few weeks for Buttigieg: The mayor has crisscrossed the country looking to seize on the boost he received from a well-reviewed CNN town hall in early March, hopscotching between early nominating states and a string of fundraisers in Democratic strongholds like San Francisco, Chicago and New York.

 By Buttigieg’s own admission, the experience has been “heady,” but now, the mayor said, it’s time to make it official.